Nguyễn Ngọc Duy

-Nguyễn Ngọc Duy (born 4 July 1986) is a Vietnamese retired professional footballer who played as an midfielder.
+Nguyễn Ngọc Duy (born 4 July 1986) is a Vietnamese retired professional footballer who played as a midfielder.

 Career

 He started training when he was 13 years old.
 Duy is one of two most players (with Trịnh Quang Vinh) in training with U-19 The Cong at Bulgaria (2006).
 He has been known since 2008 V-League, he was a component of Thể Công when his team had the flourish time on that season, topped the league table but they was touched in eighth-placed.
 He is said to "not have high fitness" but "has a good speed with ingenious left foot so he's very dangerous when playing at left-back".

-On December 30, 2008, Ngoc Duy wall called to Vietnam by coach Henrique Calisto to prepare for the match in 2011 AFC Asian Cup qualification against Lebanon and China.
+On December 30, 2008, Ngoc Duy was called to Vietnam by coach Henrique Calisto to prepare for the matches in 2011 AFC Asian Cup qualification against Lebanon and China.